 Additionally, you can make changes for each individual heatmap that you are currently working with by using the Heatmap Settings icon at the top right.
 The sliders in NetSpot are pretty sensitive, but if you feel like you need more precision, there is a spinbox next to each slider where you can select the exact values.

 - Heatmap gradient: You have three choices for the color gradient.
 The first one covers the whole spectrum of the rainbow, with blue representing the most negative results and red representing the most positive ones.
 The second option has fewer colors (blue is removed) and reverses the spectrum so that red is negative and green is positive.
-The third has the fewest colors and simply ranges from blue (negative) to red (positive).
-Note: This setting can also be changed while viewing the heatmap by right-clicking on the color gradient legend.
+The third has the fewest colors and simply ranges from blue (negative, cold) to red (positive, hot).

-- Individual Heatmap Settings: By clicking on the drop-down menu under “Heatmap settings for:” you can select any visualization and adjust its settings.
-Please see the knowledgebase articles on each individual visualization to learn more about the settings for each one.
-To adjust the Troubleshooting visualization settings, see below.
+- Individual Heatmap Settings: By clicking the drop-down menu under “Heatmap settings for:” you can select any visualization (including Passive scanning, Active scanning, and Troubleshooting) and adjust its settings.
+Please see the knowledgebase articles on the individual types of heatmaps to learn more about the settings for each one.

 - To reset all heatmap settings to their default values use the button at the bottom of the Settings window.

 The “Show” and “Zoom” menus

 Both menus can be found in the bottom left corner of the survey window.
 The “Show” menu includes the following options: